Black Irish (folklore): Modern use of the term

 In the 1950s, Malcolm X of the Nation of Islam would occasionally assert, alongside claiming Italians were descended from Carthaginian Africans and the Spanish were descended from the Moors, that the Irish were also of Black descent by invoking the 'Black Irish' myth in conjunction with the Spanish-Moors argument.

 The term remains an ethnonym within Irish America, where it is frequently invoked within Irish American crime fiction and neo-noir television such as The Black Donnellys to develop a thematic foreboding overtone, often in discussion with Irish American anxieties of ethnic obsolescence.
 The Black Donnellys jests at the terms mythic origins by claiming that the Spanish Armada myth covers a deeper myth about a pre-Celtic race of dark skinned people that the Celts intermarried with.
-Neither myth is anchored in historical evidence.

 In 21st-century Ireland, Black Irish is now more commonly used to refer to Irish nationals of African descent.
 According to the 2022 census, 67,546 people identify as Black or Black Irish with an African background, while 8,699 people identify as Black or Black Irish with any other Black background.

 In 21st-century America, Burke suggests the term "Black Irish" has been used in America to stress the idea that Irish people (and therefore Irish-Americans) are exclusively white.
 By stressing the idea that "Black Irish" can only refer to white Irish people with black hair, Irish people of Black racial origins are marginalised.